 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Madras curry bowls with crispy tempeh and cucumber
+Madras curry bowls with steamed rice, crispy tempeh, and cucumber

 2 Servings, 630 Calories/Serving